Nikola-Gvozdenovic/Enrich-Machine-Learning-Challenge/README.md

 - Random Forest
 - Gradient Boosting

-For embeddings is used BOW + (TF, TF-IDF)
+BOW + (TF, TF-IDF) is used for word representation

 Used Deep Learning models:
 - MLP
 - CNN

-For emmbedings is used word embedding
+Word embedding is used for word representation

-As input models use textual data and categorical data.
+As input, models use textual data and categorical data.
 Categorical data is transformed using One-Hot-Encoding technique or merged together with textual data.